Frequently Asked Questions

 City employees and City Council have been working around the clock with our partner agencies to keep the public and our employees safe.
 We are following the direction of our public health experts of the County, Barton Health, as well as the state and federal governments.

-Our front counters are open on a limited basis, we have encouraged our employees to work from home if they can, and requesting that all people and businesses continue to comply with county, state and federal guidelines.
+Our front counters are open on a limited basis, we have encouraged our employees to work from home if they can, and requesting that all people and businesses continue to comply with county, state, and federal guidelines.

 How can small businesses get help?

 There are multiple resources for small businesses to get assistance during the COVID-19 Pandemic.
+City Council recently approved two programs to help people in our community in their time of need, but the deadline to use those programs is approaching fast.

 Below are more links to help business owners and employees get the help they need.